alexander-brady/vl-saliency/README.md

 # Vision-Language Saliency Extraction

-This repository provides tools for extracting saliency maps from vision-language models, extending the [Attention-Guided CAM (AGCAM)](https://github.com/LeemSaebom/Attention-Guided-CAM-Visual-Explanations-of-Vision-Transformer-Guided-by-Self-Attention) method originally developed for Vision Transformers (ViTs) to vision-language architectures.
+This repository provides tools for extracting saliency maps from vision-language models, extending classic method originally developed for Vision Transformers (ViTs) to modern vision-language architectures.

+**Project Structure**

+- `src/vl_saliency/`: Contains the main code for saliency extraction.
+- `notebooks/`: Example notebooks demonstrating how to use the saliency extractor with different vision-language models.
+- `scripts/`: Shell scripts for starting Jupyter servers on the [ETH Zurich Euler cluster](https://scicomp.ethz.ch/wiki/Euler).

 ## Installation